1. Love of Learning for Life

 3. Value in Relationships

 At CFS, students and parents are valued.
 They have a voice and participate in the learning model.
 Relationships are fostered through transparent and open discussions that foster trust, healthy debate, and strong accountability.
 All stakeholders help design and implement the curriculum that focuses on community, family, and self-growth, as well as, regular parent and teacher empowerment activities during the school year.

 Students explore the wonder of the resources “under foot” including North Hartford historical landmarks, city parks, local museums, outdoor gardens, and other community-based assets.
 Students learn to value and sustain the natural world, just outside the classroom doors.
 And, as students are exposed to the larger world it sparks the mind, instills hope, and inspires a vision for the future by creating critical thinking opportunities and motivating the learner within.

 5. Community First

-CFS partners with local non-profits, community-based organizations, local corporations, and government agencies to provide specialized family support and student opportunities.
+CFS partners with local non-profits, community-based organizations, corporations, and residents to provide specialized family support and student opportunities.
 Community partners support CFS by providing their expertise in character development, field learning experiences, health and nutrition services, and visual and performing arts.

 – Executive Director, Tim Goodwin